ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 #### What is This Year’s Case ?

-This year’s case is Egypt versus Ethiopia, in the conflict over the Grand Ethiopian Renaissance Dam.
+This year’s case is The Russian Federation versus The United States of America,

+in the conflict over the alleged Russian interference in the 2016 USA elections.

 The two teams of advocates will represent the following groups :

-– Applicant party: Egypt
+– Applicant party: United States of America (USA)

-– Respondent party: Ethiopia
+– Respondent party: Russian Federation (Russia)

 #### **How Does the ICJ at ILYMUN Work ?**

 The International Court of Justice is composed of:

 \- **The Presidency:**

-Two Presidents.
-This year they are represented by Helen Roka and Horia Barabas.
+This year they are represented by Lila Schwab, Emily Ren and Vanessa Chioaru.

 \- **The Advocacy:**

 An Applicant and a Respondent party, both represented by 2 advocates each.

 \- **The Jurisdiction:**

-A court of 15-17 independent judges.
+A court of 15-20 independent judges.

 Both advocate parties hold opening speeches, to present both factual and legal evidence to the judges.
 The judges are given time to question the advocates.